 What is so unique about OGF?

-We are proud to be officially a not-for-profit festival, which is run by dedicated volunteers.
-OGF’s mission statement: “Cultivating Community” means we reach out to all communities and encourage them to come together and celebrate music.
+We are proud to be an official not-for-profit festival, run completely by dedicated volunteers.
+OGF’s mission statement is: “Cultivating Community ” means we reach out to all communities and encourage them to come together and celebrate music.
 Volunteers, sponsors, artists and festival patrons celebrate, share and learn together in a barrier-free environment.

-How can I become a sponsor and help the festival grow?
+How can I become a sponsor and help the festival grow and thrive?